braedon2/braedonmcdonald.ca/README.md

 ## Manual testing

-To start, run the `reset_test_env.py` script to set up an environment that allows for manual testing.
+First make a directory called `test-data-source` in the root of the project then run the `reset_test_env.py` script to set up an environment that allows for manual testing.
 From there, some scripts support the `--test` flag for manual testing.

 Scripts that support the flag:
 * `manage_photo_albums.py`